korbinian90/CLEARSWI.jl/README.md

                         The echo times are required for multi-echo datasets specified in array or range syntax (eg. "[1.5,3.0]" or "3.5:3.5:14").
-  --qsm                 When activated uses QSM for phase weighting --mag-combine MAG-COMBINE [MAG-COMBINE...]
+  --qsm                 When activated uses TGV-QSM for phase weighting --mag-combine MAG-COMBINE [MAG-COMBINE...]
                         SNR | average | echo <n> | SE <te>.
 Magnitude combination algorithm. echo <n> selects a